James-R-Thomas/Basic-Old-School-Fantasy/Vault/Adventures/Combat.md

 ### Variable Weapon Damage (Optional Rule)

 Some groups may prefer different weapons to inflict different amounts of damage.
-In this case, PC attacks inflict the damage indicated for the weapon in the equipment lists.
+In this case, PC attacks inflict the damage indicated for the weapon in the [[Equipment]] lists.